Iterability for (transfinite) stacks: Iterability for stacks via normal realization

-For stacks $\Ttvec$ on $M$ via $\Sigma^*$ of length $<\Omega$, we will construct a corresponding normal tree $\Yy$ via $\Sigma$, of successor length, which ``absorbs'' $\Ttvec$, and in particular, such that $M^\Ttvec_\infty$ embeds into $M^\Yy_\infty$ (here, $M^{\Ttvec}_\infty$ will be well-defined as we will also verify that $\Ttvec$ has only finitely many drops along its main branch, by showing that drops in model in $\Ttvec$ correspond suitably to drops in model in $\Yy$).
+For stacks $\Ttvec$ on $M$ via $\Sigma^*$ of length $<\Omega$, we will construct a corresponding normal tree $\Yy$, of successor length, which will be via $\Sigma$ if all normal trees in $\Ttvec$ have length ${<\Omega}$, and which ``absorbs'' $\Ttvec$, and in particular, such that $M^\Ttvec_\infty$ embeds into $M^\Yy_\infty$ (here, $M^{\Ttvec}_\infty$ will be well-defined as we will also verify that $\Ttvec$ has only finitely many drops along its main branch, by showing that drops in model in $\Ttvec$ correspond suitably to drops in model in $\Yy$).
 In the case of a stack $(\Tt,\Uu)$ of length $2$ (with $\Tt,\Uu$ normal), $\Yy$ will be an inflation of $\Tt$, with the $\Tt$-inflationary extenders being just copies of extenders used in $\Uu$.
 This easily yields a strategy for finite stacks of trees.
 In the limit case, for a stack $\Ttvec$ of length $\eta$, we will have a sequence of inflations $\left<\Yy_\alpha\right>_{\alpha<\eta}$.
-We will define $\Yy=\Yy_\eta$ as the minimal simultaneous inflation of $\{\Yy_\alpha\}_{\alpha<\eta}$.
+We will define $\Yy=\Yy_\eta$ as the comparison inflation of $\{\Yy_\alpha\}_{\alpha<\eta}$.
 The commutativity lemma \ref{lem:inflation_commutativity} is the key to seeing that everything fits together appropriately.

 Here is a more detailed sketch (cf.~Figure~\ref{fgr:infinite_stack_comm} on page~\pageref{fgr:infinite_stack_comm}, where $O_n=M^{\Ttvec\rest n}_\infty$; the figure incorporates more detail than given in this sketch).
 The trees mentioned below are of successor length and the inflations are terminal.
 Given a normal tree $\Tt_0$ on $M$, via $\Sigma$, and a normal tree $\Tt_1$ on $M^{\Tt_0}_\infty$, with $(\Tt_0,\Tt_1)$ via $\Sigma^*$, letting $\Yy_1=\Tt_0$, we will define an inflation $\Yy_2$ of $\Yy_1$, such that $M^{\Tt_1}_\infty$ embeds into $M^{\Yy_2}_\infty$ (the reason for this misalignment of integers will become clearer later).
 The fact that $\Sigma$ has inflation condensation will ensure that this process does not break down.
 Then, given a normal tree $\Tt_2$ on $M^{\Tt_1}_\infty$, with $(\Tt_0,\Tt_1,\Tt_2)$ via $\Sigma^*$, we will define an inflation $\Yy_3$ of $\Yy_2$, such that $M^{\Tt_2}_\infty$ embeds into $M^{\Yy_3}_\infty$.
 And so on for finite stacks.